 But sometimes, the air pumps can produce strong currents, which will stress out your betta.

-Bettas are used to slow-moving water bodies.
+Bettas are kept in slow-moving water bodies.
 So they may not like the water current transforming their large fins into sails.

 So, the answer to this question is it depends on your bettas’ personality.
 All in all, if you have bettas and use an air pump, always make sure to use pumps in a low setting.